 • stimulate and encourage children’s curiosity about language and creativity

-• develop children’s awareness of the structures of languages, and the similarities and differences between different languages
+• develop children’s awareness of the structures of language, and the similarities and differences between French and English

 • help children develop their awareness of cultural similarities and differences

 • lay the foundations for future language study by pupils.

 At Bledington Primary School, we follow the statutory requirements of The National Curriculum Programme of Study and children in KS2 are assessed according to the Attainment Targets at the end of each unit of learning.

 Unusually for a primary school, we are able to offer all pupils in EYFS and KS1, as well as KS2, timetabled language learning each week with a specialist Primary Foreign Languages teacher.
 Lessons in EYFS and KS1 last for 45 minutes, rising to an hour in KS2.
 There are also opportunities throughout the week to practise and embed learning via our Languages Ambassador and French Friday activities.